-The Intel Larabee many-core architecture implements task scheduling entirely with software, allowing for a lightweight DS [14].
-The project has evolved into the Many Integrated Core (MIC) and there are few details about the performance of the scheduler.
-However, this work provides evidence indicating the importance and complexity of task scheduling on many-cores, even under homogeneous workloads.
+The Intel Larabee many-core architecture implements task scheduling entirely with software, allowing for a lightweight DS [15].
+In conjuction with two other research projects at Intel (The The 80-core Tera-scale research chip program [16], [17] and the Single-Chip Cloud Computer initiative [18], [19]), Larabee has evolved into the Many Integrated Core (MIC).
+At the time of this publication, there are few details about the performance of the scheduler.
+However, this work provides evidence indicating the importance and complexity of task scheduling on many-cores, even under homogeneous workloads, and how hardware support can be leveraged to drastically reduce the overhead of more complex scheduling policies under finer grain scenarios.

-In general, runtime implementations are focused on scheduling loads that are frequently heterogeneous, based on queues and focused on locality.
-One of the most popular examples is Cilk [15].
-Other approaches include EARTH [16] and Habanero [17].
+In general, runtime implementations are focused on scheduling loads that are frequently heterogeneous, based on queues, and focused on locality.
+One of the most popular examples is Cilk [20].
+Other approaches include EARTH [21] and Habanero [22].
 Our contribution is more focused on explaining the challenges of scheduling fine-grained homogeneous tasks on many-core architectures and, in the process, showing some limitations of SS with regard to scalability and shared resources, and how those limitations are overcome by DS.

 Several approaches consider the task scheduling problem as a Bin-Packing problem.
 Different scheduling techniques have been proposed according to the desired optimization function.
-Good summaries can be found in [18, 19].
+Good summaries can be found in [23], [24].
 Most are not architecture aware and do not consider the overhead and arbitration of shared resources, which is especially important for finer granularity.
-They have been useful for coarse grained tasks and distributed systems providing boundaries for optimum scheduling strategies.
+They have been useful for coarse grained tasks and distributed systems providing boundaries for optimum scheduling strategies under these scenarios.